Skeptoid PodcastSkeptoid on Facebook Skeptoid on Twitter Skeptoid on Spotify iTunes Google Play

 Drinking alkaline water reduces the acidity in your body and restores it to a healthy alkaline state.
 It is well known in the medical community that an overly acidic body is the root of many common diseases, such as obesity, osteoporosis, diabetes, high blood-pressure and more.

-This is absolutely false.
-Your body's acidity is not, in any way, affected by the pH of what you eat or drink.
+All of this is absolutely false.
+Your body's pH level is not, in any way, affected by the pH of what you eat or drink.
 Eating alkaline food stimulates production of acidic digestive enzymes, and eating acidic foods causes the stomach to produce fewer acids.
 Your body's primary mechanism for the control of pH is the exhalation of carbon dioxide, which governs the amount of carbonic acid in the blood.
 Nor has there ever been any plausible research that shows any connection between these diseases and body acidity, this also appears to be completely made up.
-This is a classic case of using simplistic terminology to sell a product to the scientifically illiterate.
+This is a classic case of using sciencey-sounding jargon to sell a product to the scientifically illiterate.

 Alkaline water detoxifies and cleanses your colon.
 Without it, mucoid plaque clogs your bowels and contributes to many diseases.